-So the morning started with a phone call to the pediatrician's office.
+So the morning started with a phone call to the paediatrician's office.
 My sporty younger one sprained her ankle somehow and I am glad that it was a long weekend here.
-Luckily, it was not any major injury but she was advised to take rest.
+Luckily, it was not any major injury but she was advised to take a rest.
 She was really disheartened that all her plans for the evening went to waste.

-Dal ki Dulhan, Dal ki Pitthi, or like most of the people say Dal Dhokli is a traditional dish of several regions of Bihar and UP.
+Dal ki Dulhan, Dal ki Pitti, or like most the people say Dal Dhokli is a traditional dish of several regions of Bihar and UP.
 Most of our childhood winter nights were filled with stories and dal ki pitthi.
 It was a weekly or fortnightly meal growing up and in the brutal winter, that was our definition of comfort food.
-I feel that in the fall months of the west, when the cold starts setting, we definitely need to warm our hearts with a warm bowl of dal ki dulhan.
+I feel that in the fall months of the west when the cold starts setting, we definitely need to warm our hearts with a warm bowl of dal ki dulhan.
 Let me tell you something, I'm happy that my kids love it, but if yours doesn't want to eat it, give it a wonderful makeover, change it's name and let them try.
 I will say that its a whole wheat dumpling in lentil soup or a hand made pasta with lentil sauce.
 I am sure when they are asked to eat something that sounds fascinating, they will at least try it and I am sure they will love it after tasting because it is so good.
 I know you will thank me for this and you know what, you are most welcome.

 Coming back to the food.

 Here is the step by step of the process- please do try it.

 - ½ Tsp Ajwain seeds(Carrom seeds)